 - 2 tablespoon minced garlic

-- 1 tablespoon cooking fat of choice (Olive oil or ghee work well.)
+- 1 tablespoon cooking fat of choice I use olive oil or avocado oil.

 - 3 eggs

 - 1 1/4 cup ranch dressing If you want to make your own I have 2 dairy free versions to try!